 [Cr 350] This course provides an examination of the techniques used in tactical, strategic, and administrative crime analysis.
 Emphasis is on the application of crime pattern theory to problem-oriented and intelligence-led policing strategies.
-Prerequisite: CRIM-1000.
-(VC).
+Suggested prerequisite: CRIM-2100.
+(VC)

-Religion and Crime (3) (S)
+Religion and Crime (3) (D)

 [Cr 336] This course is designed to introduce students to contemporary and classic research on the impact of religion on crime, deviance, and corrections.
-Prerequisites: CRIM-1000 and CRIM-2100.
+Suggested prerequisite: CRIM-2100.